Northeast Pediatrics & Adolescent Medicine Listed by anubis Ransomware Group

 Data breach exposes employees and patients of a pediatric clinic.

-On July 2, 2026, the Anubis ransomware group added Northeast Pediatrics & Adolescent Medicine to its leak site, confirming that internal files had been exfiltrated from the pediatric clinic.
+On July 2, 2026, the Anubis ransomware group added Northeast Pediatrics & Adolescent Medicine to its leak site, claiming that internal files had been exfiltrated from the pediatric clinic.
 The breach affects an unknown number of current and former employees as well as patients and their families whose personal information was stored in the clinic’s systems.

 Public reporting indicates the clinic’s data appeared on the Anubis leak site after a ransomware deployment.
 The exposed material consists of internal files that ransomware operators typically exfiltrate before encryption.
 No exact count of records has been published, and the precise date of initial compromise remains undisclosed in available reporting.
 The listing itself was first noted on July 2, 2026.